ER812/Petfinder-Project/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Find and use external api.
-- Render data on page
+- Render random image on landing.
-- Allow user to choose favorites
+- Allow user to choose error code from dropdown menu.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add second API to connect users with adoptable pets.
-- Use local storage to save user favorites
+- Add personalized adoption message with specific pet names e.g. "Cody is available for adoption today!"

 ## Project Schedule